 What MIGHT happen is often more thrilling than what actually DOES happen – you are aware of this if, for example, you have ever been out doing your thing while wondering whether you turned off the stove before leaving the house.

-Excitement comes from what IS and from what COULD BE; and what actually is reality, is a little less exciting, because, well, it is already.
+Excitement comes from what IS, and more importantly from what COULD BE.
+What actually is reality, is a little less exciting, because, well, it already is.
 It’s the unknown that excites us the most, it’s the possibilities:

 Questions upon questions.

-So what REALLY excites your audience is not the answer to the following question, but the question itself: “WHAT THE FUCK IS GONNA HAPPEN NEXT!?“
+What REALLY excites your audience is not the answer to the following question, but the question itself: “WHAT THE FUCK IS GONNA HAPPEN NEXT!?“

 So how do you make a plot really fascinating for the audience?

-Suspense is created by QUESTIONS the audience directs towards themselves (because, well, there is absolutely nobody better around to direct them at…)!
+Suspense is created by QUESTIONS the audience directs towards themselves (because, well, there is absolutely nobody better around to direct them at…).

-Solving these questions, in turn, leads to new questions, and it is also essential to ask those new questions BEFORE the old ones are resolved!
+Solving these questions, in turn, leads to new questions, and it is also essential to ask those new questions BEFORE the old ones are resolved.
 This way you are making sure you have your audience hooked constantly and without any gaps in between, which would mean a lagging plot, or, in the common man’s words, a really boring story.